 360 cameras do not tend to do well in low light situations, so I wasn’t expecting anything amazing from the VIRB 360 when I took it to a concert at 1am.
 This first half of this video was shot quite far from any light source in pitch black, and the camera clearly struggled.
 The second half is much closer to the stage and the camera performs much better, with the audio in particular coming out much better than I thought it would.

-This is the only 5.7K footage I’ve managed to manually stitch and upload.
 This 15 second video came to over 2GB in size, so any long video shot in 5.7K is going to be huuuuuge.
-The quality of the video at 5K is noticeably better, but is is worth all the effort?
-I’m not sure.
+The quality of the video at 5K is noticeably better and it’s probably worth always shooting at this resolution.

-All of these videos were shot with the default video settings on the “vivid” profile, which is actually the only usable one at the only other makes video look extremely bland.
+All of these videos were shot with the default video settings on the “vivid” profile.

 Video Quality Conclusions

 The 360 video shot with the VIRB is a step above any other 360 camera I’ve used.
 Even at 4K resolution the image appears clearer, sharper with more accurate colors.
-The 5.7K video option is there, but there is a learning curve to utilise it properly.
+The 5.7K video option is by far and away the best 360 video I’ve ever shot.
 If you are looking for a 360 camera that can produce among the best video in its category with the added bonus of stabilization and augmented data overlay, then the Garmin VIRB 360 is probably the camera for you.
-Just remember you’ll be paying a premium price and there may be more than a few bugs to iron out before it’s working as it should.
+Just remember you’ll be paying a premium price and there may a few bugs to iron out.

 While the VIRB 360 can shoot pretty amazing 360 video, it struggles in the photo department.
 Can it take decent looking 360 photos?
 Yes.
-But for $800 I was expecting a little more than decent.
+But for the price I was expecting a little more than decent.

 The VIRB can shoot 15 megapixel 360 photos, which is about the same as the $200 Samsung Gear 360 2017, and way less than the Gear 360 2016 version which could shoot 30 megapixel photos.
 The megapixel count is important because the larger the resolution the clearer the photo will look in 360.